Five Ways To Be A Better Cat Owner

 Many veterinarians advice neutering at an early age, A responsible car owner will ensure his/her cat is spayed or neutered when the cat is between six and eight weeks old if possible.
 This will help prevent overpopulation of unwanted cats.
 Furthermore, it will reduce the potential for other diseases that may occur.

 In general, cats are susceptible to a variety of fatal and painful diseases.
 Without vaccinations, they’ll likely die or have medical issues throughout their lives.
 Vaccination for cats remains one of the most crucial cat care tips.
 FIV (Feline Immunodeficiency Virus), Rabies, FeLV (Feline Leukemia), and distemper are some of the worst.
-Nevertheless, with a regular check-up and shots from your vet you’ve nothing to worry about!
+Nevertheless, with a regular check-up and shots from your vet you’ve got little to worry about!
+If your cat despises regular vet visits, check out our tips here.